 Maybe part of the story is missing?
 Let's see if we can find a clue in here:

 Got a woman C-O to call me a copter

 She tried to get away, and I popped her

-Now who wanna get nice?
+Twice, right, now who wanna get nice?